jardel-ngn/jardel-ngn/README.md

 <!--
   Senior Dev here!
-This is the updated code for your profile, now powered by the information from your CV.
+This is the updated code for your profile.
-  It tells a strong story about your career transition into software engineering.
-  I've enriched the bios and the tech stack.
-Just copy and paste.
 -->

 <!-- Section: Header and Introduction -->